nitin0557/InvoiceManagement/README.md

+Login System and Form Handling Application

+This project implements a user authentication system with a login form, data persistence, form handling, and PDF rendering.
+It is built with React, TypeScript, Styled Components, and Formik for validation.
+The application is designed to handle form submissions, session management, and file uploads with LocalStorage for data persistence and react-pdf for rendering PDFs.

-Loing Credentials
+Login Credentials

-username: nitin
+Username: nitin
-password: nitin123
+Password: nitin123

 npm install
+Run the development server:
 npm run start
-npm run build
+Build the project for production: npm run build

 Technology Stack
-React,HTML,CSS,StyledComponents,Typescript for building the user interface.
+React, HTML, CSS, Styled Components, and TypeScript for building the user interface.
 Formik for managing forms and validation.
 LocalStorage for data persistence. react-pdf for rendering PDFs.
-Also Covers FormHandling,Error Handling, Dynamic Handling
+The project covers Form Handling, Error Handling, and Dynamic Handling.

+Features
 1. Login System
-Login Form:
+Login Form
-Create a login form where users can enter their username and password.
+The login form allows users to enter their credentials (username and password).
-Validate the form inputs using Formik.
+Form validation is handled using Formik to ensure the inputs meet the required criteria.

-Session Management:
+Session Management
-Store the user’s session in localStorage upon successful login.
+On successful login, the user's session is stored in LocalStorage.
-Redirect the user to the main application interface after login.
+After login, the user is redirected to the main application interface.

-Auto-Login:
+Auto-Login
-Automatically redirect users to the main application interface if their session exists in local storage.
+If the session exists in LocalStorage, users are automatically redirected to the main interface without needing to log in again.

-Logout Functionality:
+Logout Functionality
-Include a logout button to clear the user’s session from local storage and redirect to the login page.
+A logout button clears the session from LocalStorage and redirects the user to the login page.

-2. Replicate the Design
+3. Replicate the Design
-Accurately replicate the provided design using React components and styling.
+The application's UI replicates the provided design using React components and styling.
-Ensure responsiveness and alignment with the design specifications.
+The design is fully responsive and aligns with design specifications.

-3. Functional Form Implementation
+5. Functional Form Implementation
-Use Formik to build a functional form as per the design.
-Validate form inputs to ensure data integrity.
+A functional form is built using Formik, complete with input validation to ensure data integrity.

-4. Data Persistence with LocalStorage
+7. Data Persistence with LocalStorage
-Store form data in localStorage upon submission.
+Form data is stored in LocalStorage upon submission.
-Ensure that the form data persists across page reloads and is pre-populated when the page is revisited.
+Data persists across page reloads, and previously entered data is pre-populated when revisited.

-5. PDF Upload and Display
+9. PDF Upload and Display
-PDF Upload Component:
-Implement a feature that allows users to upload a PDF file from their local system.
+Users can upload a PDF file from their local system.
-Render and display the uploaded PDF within the application interface using a library like react-pdf.
+The uploaded PDF is rendered and displayed within the application using react-pdf.

-6. Populate Form Fields with Dummy Data
+11. Populate Form Fields with Dummy Data
-Button Functionality:
-Add a button that, when clicked, populates all form fields and pdf view on the left side with predefined dummy data.
+A button is provided to populate all form fields with predefined dummy data, including a PDF view on the left side.

-Bonus Features
+12. Included Bonus Features
+Typescript: For type checking.
-Form Validation: Implement comprehensive validation for all form fields.
+Form Validation: Comprehensive validation for all form fields using Formik.
-Error Handling: Display user-friendly error messages for invalid inputs.
+Error Handling: User-friendly error messages are displayed for invalid inputs.
-Dynamic Styling: Apply dynamic styles to indicate input validation status (e.g., error highlights).
+Dynamic Styling: Inputs are dynamically styled to indicate their validation status (e.g., error highlights).